shadowmanos/explore-data-with-java/tutorials/processingFiles/intro.md

 layout: default
 ---

+Practical tutorials on programmatically and interactively managing and modifying files and folders with the Kotlin REPL.
+Unbeknownst to outsiders, this is a big part of data science work!
+You may want to perform:

+ 1. an operation on the file itself like copy, move, rename or delete.
+ 2. an operation on the file's contents like append or delete lines of text.
+ 3. invoke a data processing method on each line of a text or chunk of a binary file.
+ 4. read or write files in JSON, YAML, XML, HTML, CSV etc formats employing temporary data structures.

-Practical tutorials on how you can use the Kotlin REPL to programmatically manage and modify files and folders.
-You may want to perform operation on the files itself like copy, move, rename or delete.
-Simple operations on the file's contents like append or delete lines of text.
-Perhaps more importantly, invoke a method on each line or other part of the file or store the results of some calculations.
-The standard functionality coming with Kotlin is enough for such operations, and the API is easy to use from a REPL.
-Some other external libraries will be employed to parse files in specific formats like JSON.
+The functionality of standard Kotlin and Java libraries is enough for most of these operations, and the API is easy to use from a REPL.
+[Jackson](https://github.com/FasterXML/jackson) will be used to parse files in specific formats like JSON.

 ### Tutorials